cn-wx/gpx2tss/README.md

 This project aims to converting GPX training stats exported from Garmin to Training Stress Score.

-The first version of this project converts [loadmon](https://github.com/comamitc/loadmon) from Clojure to JavaScript.

 ## To-do list

 - [x] Convert Clojure to JavaScript.